 Digital Summer Camp in August

-Our Kids’ Glove Course consists of 10 animated lessons, each 10 minutes long, with fun activities using the MiniMu glove and these will be accompanied by an e:zine for each lesson, bringing summer activities offline.
+Our Kids’ Glove Course consists of 10 animated lessons, each 10 minutes long, with fun activities using the MiniMU glove and these will be accompanied by an e:zine for each lesson, bringing summer activities together to create our Digital Summer Camp.

-We will be giving away kit to allow the participants to build their own MiniMu gloves.
+We are giving away 3000 special edition MiniMU glove kits to allow the participants to build their own MiniMU gloves with a micro:bit.